How to Avoid Hydrogen Embrittlement in Steel

 Component failure, of course, can lead to a number of undesirable outcomes, including:

-A: High-quality stainless steels containing elevated levels of nickel have been shown to be better suited to handle H2—particularly over a long service life.
+A: High-quality stainless steels containing elevated levels of nickel have been shown to be better suited to handle hydrogen—particularly over a long service life.

 316 stainless steel with a minimum of 12% nickel is better suited for the unique challenges of hydrogen.